-VIDEO: Space Coast Sports Hall of Fame’s Al Werneke Won Back-to Back Championships At Titusville
+WATCH: Space Coast Sports Hall of Fame’s Al Werneke Won Back-to Back Championships at Titusville

 Albert Earl Werneke was born in 1931 in Terre Haute, Indiana and excelled in both football and baseball at Garfield High School.
 At 5-feet-6 inches tall, Al’s nickname was “Weenie,” but he was a giant both on the field and in his community.

 Al Werneke was co-captain of Coach Donas Dischinger’s football squad for four years, earning the Zimmerman Award and the G-Men’s “Most Valuable Player” award his senior season, once scoring six touchdowns in a game for the Purple Eagles.
 Werneke was All-Valley, All Western Indiana Conference and All State.

 He also co-captained Coach Willard Kehrt’s outstanding basketball teams for his four seasons.
 Werneke played baseball all four years and also competed on the track team two seasons.

 Al’s ambition was to play and coach professional baseball after high school.
 Graduating from Garfield HS in 1950, Al received at commencement the “Laverne K. McMillan Award”– the highest award given yearly to the senior voted to be the best in all-around athletic and academic ability.

 Werneke received a football and baseball scholarship to the University of Indiana in Bloomington.
 But in 1951, he entered the United States Air Force, serving his country the next three years in Korea and Japan.

 In 1955, Al signed a professional baseball contract with the Cleveland Indians and played in their minor league system.
 In 1956, he enrolled at Indiana State University, playing football and baseball, and received his Bachelor of Science and a Masters Degree in Education and Guidance.